Your skin needs protection in the summertime. Unfortunately, sunscreens and lotions are expensive. Here are 6 ways to save on summertime skin care.

 Use waterproof sunscreen.
 It is important to reapply sunscreen no matter what.
 But waterproof sunscreen is immune to sweat and water which means it will stay on your skin longer, allowing you to reapply less often, leaving you with more sunscreen in the bottle.
 You won’t go through bottles so fast which means not having to spend on replacements.

 Do not pay more for an ultra-high SPF.
 As long as you are using a sunscreen with SPF 30, you are giving your skin sufficient protection from the sun.
+Products from Mario Badescu and other premium brands usually contain SPF 30 at a minimum.
 If you use an SPF any higher than 30, you are paying for a negligible increase in protection.

 Buy sunscreens with zinc oxide.
 Zinc oxide is the most effective ingredient for protection against sunburn.
 Look for products that include it in their ingredients.